The King and the Queen, as well as the other members of the Royal Family, regularly grant favours to community groups.

 Permanent High Patronage by the King or Queen expires in the event of a change of reign.
 That of the other members of the Royal Family ceases in the event of a change of status.

 Specific High Patronage from a member of the Royal Family is a favour granted to a not-for-profit event of a sporting, charitable, cultural or scientific nature

 A member of the Royal Family may grant a prize to the winner of a competition or an exhibition.
 In case of a recurring event, this prize is granted every five years and linked to a significant anniversary date for the requerring association.
 There can be exceptions to this principle, based on the importance or the national relevance of an event.

 The granting of a royal warrant is a mark of recognition for the quality of a service rendered to the King and Queen pertaining to regular supplies of goods and services.
 The conditions for granting a royal warrant and the privileges and duties deriving from it are compiled in a set of rules to be observed by holders of a royal warrant.

 The list of holders of royal warrants is updated on 15 November of each year.

-Subsequent to the accession of King Albert II, the Honorary Presidency for a member of the Royal Family is no longer granted on a permanent basis but for a renewable period of two to five years.
+The Honorary Presidency for a member of the Royal Family is granted for a renewable period of two to five years.

 This favour is granted to certain service organisations.